-Build Positive Study Habits – Valuables Tips from a UBC Elite
+Build Positive Study Habits – Valuable Tips from a UBC Elite

 Thank Giraffe Learning’s instructor Boris who summarized these valuable study tips that he has been following throughout his academic journey.